marfa, marfa, texas

 Photography documenting the community memorial to the victims of the school shooting at Robb Elementary School in Uvalde, Texas that took place on May 24, 2022.
 19 students and 2 teachers were gunned down and killed by an armed shooter while Uvalde police waited over 1 hour in the hallways of the school and never entered the classrooms while preventing parents from attempting to rescue their children.

-Street photography taken in Austin, Texas during the coronavirus pandemic amidst the Biden administration’s unprecedented delivery of $55 billion in aid to prolong the war in Ukraine.
+Street photography taken during the coronavirus pandemic amidst the Biden administration’s unprecedented delivery of over $55+ billion in aid/weapons to prolong the armed conflict in Ukraine.
 The United States has an estimated homeless population of over half a million people.

 chickens coming home to roost, dallas, texas (2020)

 A visual documentation of the site of John F. Kennedy’s assassination in Dealey Plaza in Dallas, Texas on November 22, 1963.
 The former U.S. president’s assassination sparked a plethora of conspiracy theories in the American popular consciousness that persist to this day.